Noahnc/vscode-terraform-toolbox/README.md

 - Command [`tftoolbox.iac.initAllProjects`]: Finds all terraform folders in your open workspaces and runs terraform init in each of them asynchronically.
 With the setting `tftoolbox.iac.autoInitAllProjects` you can enable to auto init all folders when opening VSCode.
 More information can be found here: [Terraform init all projects](docs/initAllProjects.md)
   ![terraform-init](Images/examples/terraform_init.gif)
 - Command [`tftoolbox.iac.refreshModules`]: Installs missing modules for the current folder.

+#### Auto-install providers

+By enabling the setting `tftoolbox.iac.enableAutoProviderInitialization`, the extension will automatically initialize a terraform / opentofu project when a changed .tf file contains a provider version constraint for which no provider is currently installed.
+The extension will then run terraform / opentofu init in that folder.

+> [!IMPORTANT]
+> This feature is experimental and might use lots of system resources when switching branches in git with many provider version changes.

+#### Auto-fetch modules

+With the setting `tftoolbox.iac.enableAutoModuleFetch`, the extension will automatically fetch modules for a terraform / opentofu project when a .tf file with declared modules changes.

 ### Spacelift